 - What is the effectiveness of the image as a visual message?

 Search by image provides support in finding the answers to the above-mentioned queries.

 Textual information provided with the image possesses its unique value.
-Search by image technique helps to validate the source of written information.
+Search by image technique helps to validate the source of Textual information.
 Textual evaluation can be evaluated by following queries:

 - What statistics accompany the image?